gymrek-lab/TRTools/README.rst

 #.
 Add tests to test any new functionality.
 Add them to the :code:`tests/` folder in the directory of the code you modified.

    * :code:`cd` to the root of the project and run :code:`poetry run pytest --cov=. --cov-report term-missing` to make sure that (1) all tests pass and (2) any code you have added is covered by tests.
 (Code coverage may **not** go down).
+   * :code:`cd` to the root of the project and run :code:`nox` to make sure that the tests pass on all versions of python that we support.

 #.
 Submit a pull request (PR) **to the master branch** of the central repository with a description of what changes you have made.
-Title the PR according to the `conventional commits spec <https://www.conventionalcommits.org>`_.
+Prefix the title of the PR according to the `conventional commits spec <https://www.conventionalcommits.org>`_.
    A member of the TRTools team will reply and continue the contribution process from there, possibly asking for additional information/effort on your part.

 Publishing